bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/match.md

 ### Using named capturing groups

-In browsers which support named capturing groups, the following code captures “`fox`” or “`cat`” into a group named “`animal`”:
+In browsers which support named capturing groups, the following code captures "`fox`” or "`cat`” into a group named "`animal`”:

     const paragraph = 'The quick brown fox jumps over the lazy dog.
 It barked.';